 While you can save smaller amounts here and there on domestic travels, booking long-haul journeys can see the discounts significantly ramp up.
 Take Qatar Airways as an example – another carrier offering savings through the International Airline Program.

 Using dates in August 2025, we searched for a return Business Class journey between Brisbane and London.
 The lowest price offered was on a Business Class Classic fare – the type where seat selection isn’t included unless you pay extra on top.
-Without seating, the base fare came out at $9,019.
+Without seating, the base fare came out at $9,019 – and that’s directly through Qatar’s website, no Amex card required.
 But, booking the next fare up – Business Comfort – comes at a much better price through the International Airline program.

-For this, American Express Travel had the same flights at precisely $9,667.74.
+For this, American Express Travel had these at precisely $9,667.74, in that higher fare category.
 And for that, seat selection is included, Avios earning is increased, and there can be two complimentary changes to date or route after booking.

-But the same flights and fare through the Qatar Airways website?
+But the same flights and Comfort fare through the Qatar Airways website?
 A whopping $12,088.

 That’s a saving of $2,420.26 – per passenger, per trip.
 For those inclined to pre-select seats anyway, choosing a higher fare type makes the journey more flexible and more rewarding, for a similar overall cost.
-Travellers who’d already seek and book Comfort flights, well… things just got a whole lot more affordable.
+Travellers who’d already seek and book Comfort flights, well… that annual fee can pay for itself.

 Discounts on Singapore Airlines Business Class